Where is the LTTng community?

 Helping LTTng's community

-LTTng is an open source project built by a team of volunteers from around the world.
+LTTng is an open source project welcoming contributions by volunteers from around the world.

 Most people believe that contributing to an open source project involves writing code, but there are actually multiple other ways to help out.
 Here are a few ways your help would be greatly appreciated by the LTTng community: